ENVIRONMENTAL

 MANGROVES

-There was no new assessment of Mangroves in 2023 and the results have been carried over from the previous assessment in 2019.
-The overall score for Mangroves was 0.57, a small decrease from the 2018 score (0.60), however the grade remained the same (satisfactory, C).
+A new assessment of Mangroves was conducted in 2024.
+The overall score for Mangroves was 0.63, a small increase from the 2019 score (0.57), however the grade remained the same (satisfactory, C).

 FISH HEALTH